 Long-Term Follow-Up Program

-If you received immunotherapy treatment from the Bezos Family Immunotherapy Clinic and have questions related to your treatment that your local doctor can’t answer, our Long-Term Follow-Up (LTFU) program is here to help.
+If you received immunotherapy treatment from SCCA and have questions related to your treatment that your local doctor can’t answer, our Long-Term Follow-Up (LTFU) program is here to help.
 Our doctors will work with you and your local team to care for you.
 We will also gather information from you to help us prevent and treat any long-term effects of immunotherapy.

 You may contact us at any time by email or phone.
 Messages are assigned priority according to the urgency and the order in which they are received.
 In general, most messages receive a response within three business days.
 Please be aware that the response time depends on the volume and nature of the messages received.